KartoffelL/CEFJB/README.md

 # CEFJB
-JNI Bindings for CEF that gives you the sweet sweet ByteBuffer you deserved
+JNI Bindings for CEF that gives you the sweet sweet ByteBuffer you deserve!